Geography of Switzerland

-The geography of Switzerland encompasses the geographical features of Switzerland, a mountainous and landlocked country located in Western and Central Europe.
+The geography of Switzerland features a mountainous and landlocked country located in Western and Central Europe.
 Switzerland's natural landscape is marked by its numerous lakes and mountains.
-It is surrounded by 5 countries: Austria and Liechtenstein to the east, France to the west, Italy to the south and Germany to the north.
+It is surrounded by five countries: Austria and Liechtenstein to the east, France to the west, Italy to the south and Germany to the north.
 Switzerland has a maximum north–south length of 220 km and an east–west length of about 350 km.

 Switzerland is well known for the Alps in the south and south east.
 North of the Alps, the Swiss Plateau runs along the east–west axis of the country.
 Most of the population of Switzerland lives on the rolling hills and plains of the plateau.
 The smaller Jura Mountains are located on the north west side of the plateau.
-Much of the northern border with Germany follows the Rhine, through the Rhine enters Switzerland near Schaffhausen.
+Much of the northern border with Germany follows the Rhine, though the Rhine enters Switzerland near Schaffhausen.
 The eastern border with Germany and a portion of Austria is drawn through Lake Constance (Bodensee).
 A portion of the southwest border with France is drawn through Lake Geneva.

 Switzerland is divided into 26 sovereign cantons.
 The cantons along the Swiss Plateau tend to be the most populous, industrial and religiously Protestant.
 The cantons in the Alps tend to be less populous, Catholic, and have an agrarian or tourism-based economy.

 Switzerland is divided by language as well.
 There are four national languages: German (spoken by 63.7% of population), French (by 20.4% of population), Italian (by 6.5%) and Romansh (0.5%).
-From Bern east (except Ticino) the population generally speaks German.
+From Bern east (except in the canton of Ticino) the population generally speaks German.
 West of Bern, the population generally speaks French.
 In the southern canton of Ticino, most people speak Italian.
 Romansh, a group of dialects descended from Vulgar Latin, is spoken in several regions in the canton of Graubünden.

 Physical description

 Switzerland extends between the parallels 45°49'05 and 47°48'30 lat. and the meridians 5° 57'23 and 10°29'31 long.
 It forms an irregular quadrilateral, of which the greatest length from east to west is 350 km, and the greatest breadth from north to south is nearly 220 km.
 Switzerland is a landlocked country, the closest coastline being at the Gulf of Genoa, 160 km south of Chiasso.
 Its political boundaries often do not coincide with those of nature.
-The entire canton of Ticino is south of the Alps, as are the valleys of Simplon (Valais), Mesocco, Bregaglia, Poschiavo and Müstair (all in Graubünden); the whole canton of Schaffhausen and part of that of Basel are north of the Rhine, while a large part of Graubünden lies to the east of the Rhine basin, and Porrentruy is far down on the western slope of the Jura.
+The entire canton of Ticino is south of the Alps, as are the valleys of Simplon (Valais), Mesocco, Bregaglia, Poschiavo and Müstair (all in Graubünden); except for a very small part of municipality of Stein am Rhein the whole of the canton of Schaffhausen, part of that of the canton of Basel-City, and a small part of the canton of Zürich are north of the Rhine, while the majority of Graubünden lies to the east of the Rhine basin, and Porrentruy is far down on the western slope of the Jura.
 Putting these exceptional cases aside, the physical geography of Switzerland may thus be described: